Greyrat7490/ZeroVulkan/README.md

 ## Render API using Vulkan as backend

 ### Goal
-* abstract the use of vulkan (zero vulkan for the user basicly)
+* abstracts the use of vulkan (zero vulkan for the user basicly)
-* Cross-platform compatible
+* cross-platform compatible
+* cache friendly
 * for me to learn Vulkan more
 * to use it later in other projects